iamzehan/think_bayes/README.md

 ___

+## Chapter 1: Probability
+Covers the basics of Probability with conjunctions, conditionals & laws of probability.
+The reader is taken through the Chapter with an Example Titled: 'Linda the Banker' involving the famous experiment by Tversky and Kahneman.
+The chapter takes on a dataset and examines various data on a probabilistic basis.

 <i> P.S.
 The demonstrations here are for documentation & educational purposes only.
 The owner does not intend to infringe any copyrights.</i>